codegrue/card_settings/README.md

 }
 ```

 You may have multiple fields on the same row in landscape orientation.
-This requires wrapper widgets to provide the layout inside the row.
-This library provides a `CardFieldLayout` helper widget to streamline this.
-It will be default make it's children equally spaced, but you can provide an array of flex values to control the relative sizes.
+This normally requires the use of container widgets to provide the layout inside the row.
+Instead, you can use the `CardFieldLayout` helper widget to streamline this.
+It will by default make it's children equally spaced, but you can provide an array of flex values to control the relative sizes.

 ``` dart
 // equally spaced example